Rakhav79/Ex.No.5/README.md

 To maximize ChatGPT’s performance:

 ✅ Be specific about the task – clearly state what you want (e.g., summary, explanation, story, list, comparison).

 ✅ Provide context – mention the perspective, style, or focus (e.g., “as advice for a college student” or “with emotional depth”).

 ✅ Set constraints – length, word count, number of bullet points, examples, or format requirements.

 ✅ Guide tone and purpose – e.g., “hopeful ending,” “professional tone,” “simple language.”

 ✅ Iterate – refine prompts if results are too broad or shallow.

 🎯 Final Takeaway

-Prompt clarity is the difference between “okay” and “excellent” outputs.
+-Prompt clarity is the difference between “okay” and “excellent” outputs.

-Naïve prompts are fine for quick answers, but structured, context-rich prompts consistently deliver higher quality, accuracy, and depth—making them the best choice for most real-world tasks.
+-Naïve prompts are fine for quick answers, but structured, context-rich prompts consistently deliver higher quality, accuracy, and depth—making them the best choice for most real-world tasks.

 # RESULT: The prompt for the above said problem executed successfully